 Bikeshare and e-scooters are types of micromobility, a category of modes of transportation that includes very light, low-occupancy vehicles such as electric scooters (e-scooters), electric skateboards, shared bicycles, and electric pedal assisted bicycles (e-bikes).
 Explore trends in micromobility in the U.S. since 2015 using the interactive map below, which features docked bikeshare, dockless bikeshare, and e-scooter systems.

-In 2020, 66 docked bikeshare systems open to the general public operated 6,568 docking stations in the U.S (Figure 1).
-On average, there are 100 docking stations operated by a system, with the largest system (Citi Bike serving New York City and Jersey City) operating over 1,000 stations and 8 systems having 10 or fewer stations.
+As of July 2022, 61 docked bikeshare systems open to the general public operated 8,457 docking stations in the U.S (Figure 1 and 2).
+On average, there are 139 docking stations operated by a system, with the largest system (Citi Bike serving New York City, NY; Jersey City,, NJ; and Hoboken, NJ) operating over 1,500 stations and 4systems having 10 or fewer stations.

-The number of docked bikeshare systems nearly doubled from 2015 to 2019 then declined from 103 in 2019 to 66 in 2020 as many docked bikeshare systems closed permanently following a temporarily suspension of operations or remained suspended during the entire year due to COVID-19 (Figure 1).
+The number of docked bikeshare systems nearly doubled from 2015 to 2019 (from 66 to 104) then declined from 104 in 2019 to 66 in 2020 as many docked bikeshare systems closed permanently following a temporarily suspension of operations due to COVID-19 (Figure 1).
 For information on systems that suspended operations or closed in 2020, see Docked and Dockless and E-scooter System Changes 2020.

 Only docked bikeshare systems open to the general public are included in the count.
 College, employer, and resident docked bikeshare systems are not counted.